centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Grant and Revoke

-If you want to grant or revoke actions in an ACL Action rule definition, use the following commands: **GRANT**, **REVOKE**.
+If you want to grant or revoke actions in an action ACL rule definition, use the following commands: **GRANT**, **REVOKE**.

 Arguments are composed of the following columns: